chrsep/columba/README.md

 1. Fork this repo
 2. [Mirror](https://cloud.google.com/source-repositories/docs/mirroring-a-github-repository) your fork on Google's Cloud Source for use with Cloud Function.
-3. [Deploy](https://cloud.google.com/functions/docs/deploying/console) to Google Cloud Function using Cloud Source Repository.
+3. [Deploy](https://cloud.google.com/functions/docs/deploying/console) to Google Cloud Function using Cloud Source Repository that you just created.
-    * While creating the function, also add RajaOngkir API as environment variable named `RAJA_ONGKIR_KEY`.
+    * While creating the function, set `Function to execute` field as Columba.
+    * Also add RajaOngkir API as environment variable named `RAJA_ONGKIR_KEY`.
-    * To turn sentry on, just add your sentry DSN as envronment variable named `SENTRY_DSN`
+    * To turn sentry on, just add your sentry DSN as environment variable named `SENTRY_DSN` also.